mayckonx/MarvelHeroesApp/README.md

 ## Architecture
 We are using the MVVM-C with a slight change: We have renamed our ViewModel to Reactor.
 We use a unidirectional flow between the View and the Reactor.
 What is a Reactor?
 A Reactor is an UI-independent layer that manages the state of a view.
 The foremost role of a reactor is to separate control flow from a view.
 Every view has its corresponding reactor and delegates all logic to its reactor.
 A reactor has no dependency to a view, so it can be easily tested.
+The code is designed for simplicity, reussbility and testability.
+All classes are tested.

 ## A common problem in MVVM using RxSwift...
 While using the traditional bindings between a View and a View Model, we might end up having several communications going on, and to make it even harder there are also the side effects.
 The image below speaks for itself.